SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab2 (Bagian 1).md

 #### Kelebihan

-- Easy to understand, easy to use
+- Easy to understand, easy to use.
-- Sets requirements stability
+- Sets requirements stability.
 - Every phase needs to be checked and signed off -> eliminates midstream changes.
 - Good when quality requirements dominate cost and schedule requirements.
 - Good for control (plan, staff, track).

 #### Kekurangan

+- All requirements must be known upfront.
+- Deliverables created for each phase are considered frozen - inhibits flexibility.
+- Clients not being able to see the product until it is completely finished.
+- Difficult to respond to changes.
+- Written specs are often difficult for users to read.

 ### V